Argument from CAUSE TO EFFECT

 Conclusion: C will / must have an effect e, of type E.

-The causal deduction allows prediction:
+The argumentation from cause allows prediction:

 This bridge is made of metal.